 I enjoy writing, editing, and collaborating with other writers on diverse projects, whether it be fiction or non-fiction, academic or creative.
-I have written a variety of pictures book manuscripts and have had the pleasure of workshopping many of them with amazing authors, poets, screenwriters and editors.
+I have written a variety of manuscripts and have had the pleasure of workshopping many of them with amazing authors, poets, screenwriters and editors.
 All genres of writing intrigue and inspire me to continue to broaden my literary scope and I am forever grateful to my mentors and writing friends for their support.

 “You have been my friend,” replied Charlotte.
 “That in itself is a tremendous thing.” – E.B.
 White